gabby-lowy/Manim-Animations/README.md

 # Manim-Animations
-<br />Purpose: desigin animations to help illustrate CS topics in the context of pixel manipulations
+<br />Purpose: design animations to help illustrate CS topics in the context of pixel manipulations
 <br />Uses Manim
 <br />
 ## One method: construct